jsdoc2md/dmd/test/md/lodash.md

 <a name="_.takeRightWhile"></a>
 ###_.takeRightWhile(array, [predicate], [thisArg]) ⇒ `Array` → `Array`
 Creates a slice of `array` with elements taken from the end.
-Elements are taken until the predicate returns falsey.
+Elements are taken until `predicate` returns falsey.
 The predicate is bound to `thisArg` and invoked with three arguments; (value, index, array).

 If a property name is provided for `predicate` the created "_.pluck" style